 She gave numerous recitals at the Deauville Festival, the Théâtre des Bouffes du Nord, the Saint-Denis Festival, the Château de Chambord, in Montevideo at La Escena Vocal Festival, Théâtre imperial de Compiègne, MC2 in Grenoble.

-Among her recent and future projects: Carmen (Mercédès) at the Paris National Opera and with the Orchestre Philharmonique de Strasbourg, La Cenerentola (Angelina) in Toulouse, Le Journal d’Hélène Berr, a creation by Bernard Foccroulle with the Quatuor Béla on tour in France, Les Troyens on tour with the Monteverdi Choir and Orchestra, Giulietta et Romeo de Zingarelli l’Opéra de Versailles, Carmen (title role) in Nancy, Le Nozze di Figaro (Cherubino) in Glyndebourne and, in concert, she will debute with the Berliner Philharmoniker in Debussy’s La Demoiselle élue and will sing Le Poème de l’Amour et de la Mer with the Orchestre Français des Jeunes in Compiègne, Ludwigsburg and at the Philharmonie de Paris, Schubert’s 5th Mess with the London Symphony Orchestra, Les Nuits d’été with the Orchestre National de Metz, Grisélidis with the Orchestre de l’Opéra National Montpellier Occitanie in Montpellier and at the Théâtre des Champs-Élysées as well as Orlando furioso with the ensemble Matheus.
+Among her projects, let us mention, Carmen (Mercédès) at the Paris National Opera and with the Orchestre Philharmonique de Strasbourg, La Cenerentola (Angelina) in Toulouse, Le Journal d’Hélène Berr, a creation by Bernard Foccroulle with the Quatuor Béla on tour in France, Les Troyens on tour with the Monteverdi Choir and Orchestra, Giulietta et Romeo de Zingarelli l’Opéra de Versailles, Carmen (title role) in Nancy, Le Nozze di Figaro (Cherubino) in Glyndebourne… In concert, she will debute with the Berliner Philharmoniker in Debussy’s La Demoiselle élue and will sing Le Poème de l’Amour et de la Mer with the Orchestre Français des Jeunes in Compiègne, Ludwigsburg and at the Philharmonie de Paris, Schubert’s 5th Mess with the London Symphony Orchestra, Les Nuits d’été with the Orchestre National de Metz, Grisélidis with the Orchestre de l’Opéra National Montpellier Occitanie in Montpellier and at the Théâtre des Champs-Élysées as well as Orlando furioso on tour with the ensemble Matheus.

 Adèle Charvet is under exclusive contract with Alpha Classics.